HydRen-fr/En-Garde-AI/README.md

 ![Image du jeu](/doc/engarde.png)

 This directory features various computer programs based on the game En Garde, designed by Reiner Knizia.
 I've been playing this game since I was a kid, and being an amateur and a student of computer science, I came up with the idea of designing an unbeatable AI for this game.
 The program named “Humain_Ordinateur” allows a human to play against a computer that makes random moves.
-The “Computer_Ordinator” program simulates a random game at En Garde.
+The “Ordinateur_Ordinateur” program simulates a random game at En Garde.
 The program named “Humain_IA” allows a human to play against an AI whose strategy is based on a large number of simulations at each turn to determine the best move using a simple win/loss ratio.

 Notes :
 - The rules of En Garde are available in pdf format.